 Its model was Corporal William P. Derby, who, despite his age, had the physique of an athlete of 30 and was a popular artists' model.
 He was Irish born and had served in the Spanish-American War, but had migrated to Australia and joined the AIF in which he served on Gallipoli and up the Western Front, first as a 15th Battalion stretcher bearer and then in 4 Field Ambulance.
 He lost his hearing and ended his AIF service as a medical orderly at the Randwick (NSW) Military Hospital.
 He would later be critical of the figures saying they should have been 'at rest on arms reversed'.
 He died in January 1936 in Brisbane at the age of 66 years.
 The sailor figure is in the old traditional uniform of jacket and bell bottom trousers with belt and gaiters; on his sleeve are two inverted stripes representing eight years good conduct.
 It model was 3059 Leading Signalman John William Varcoe, DSM, who had been born at Bakers Swamp, NSW, on 20th July, 1897 and educated at Dubbo Public School.
 He joined the Royal Australian Navy on 3rd June, 1913 as a 'Boy Second Class'.
 On 22nd September, 1914 he completed his initial training in the three masted sailing ship HMAS Tingira (previously the Sobraon) and was posted as a signal boy to first HMAS Cerberus and then HMAS Pioneer.
 On 14th April, 1917 he was transferred to HMAS Parramatta as a signalman.
 When, on 15th November, 1917 the Italian steamer Orione was torpedoed in the Mediterranean, the Parramatta took it in tow and Varcoe was placed aboard, where his efforts in maintaining communications earned him the Distinguished Service Medal on 17th May, 1918.
 He remained in the navy until 8th April, 1928 and died in October, 1948.

-After the statues were fitted on their pedestals there was an unveiling ceremony on 21st February, 1929 the anniversary of the entry into Jericho by the Australian Light Horse.
-Again Sir Dudley de Chair presided; the dean of Sydney read a prayer of dedication; the premier, Mr T.R.
+After the statues were fitted on their pedestals there was an unveiling ceremony on 21st February, 1929 – the anniversary of the entry into Jericho by the Australian Light Horse.
+Again Sir Dudley de Chair presided; the Gallipoli veteran and Anglican Dean of Sydney, The Very Rev Albert Talbot read a prayer of dedication; the premier, Mr T.R.
 Bavin, delivered an address and performed the unveiling; and General Sir John Monash gave an address.
 Messrs G.J.
 Howell and Bede Kenny, both Victoria Cross holders, were the two flagmen.

 In July, 1938, it was decided to plant a poplar tree at each end of the Cenotaph.
 In the event Wagga Wagga City Council donated six Lombardy Poplars, two of which were planted on 21st July.
 In the following year the Cenotaph was flood-lit.
 Later (in 1955) extensions were made at each end of the Cenotaph to prevent vehicles from encroaching on it.